Boston Omaha (NYSE:BOC) versus Invitation Homes (NYSE:INVH) Critical Review

 |N/A

-Invitation Homes presently has a consensus price target of $46.61, indicating a potential upside of 12.36%.
-Given Invitation Homes’ higher probable upside, equities research analysts clearly believe Invitation Homes is more favorable than Boston Omaha.
+Invitation Homes has a consensus price target of $46.39, suggesting a potential upside of 15.46%.
+Given Invitation Homes’ higher probable upside, analysts plainly believe Invitation Homes is more favorable than Boston Omaha.

 Valuation and Earnings

-This table compares Invitation Homes and Boston Omaha’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Boston Omaha and Invitation Homes’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue